droplinked/droplinked-evm-contracts/README.md

       ✔ Should accept a request
       ✔ Should not accept a request if it is not the producer DisapproveRequest
-      ✔ Should disapprove a request
+      ✔ Should disapprove a request (40ms)
-      ✔ Should not disapprove a request if it is not the producer purchase
+      ✔ Should not disapprove a request if it is not the producer (48ms) purchase
-      ✔ Should purchase a product (69ms)
+      ✔ Should purchase a product (103ms)
-      ✔ Should purchase a product with native token as price (63ms) ✔ Should purchase a product which has beneficiaries (76ms) ✔ Should purchase a product which has beneficiaries & affiliate (84ms) ✔ Should purchase a product which has beneficiaries & affiliate with token (172ms) MultiProduct purchase
+      ✔ Should purchase a product with native token as price (70ms) ✔ Should purchase a product which has beneficiaries (78ms) ✔ Should purchase a product which has beneficiaries & affiliate (102ms) ✔ Should purchase a product which has beneficiaries & affiliate with token (138ms) MultiProduct purchase
-      ✔ Should purchase a product (65ms)
+      ✔ Should purchase a product (79ms)
-      ✔ Should purchase a product which has beneficiaries & affiliate with token through proxy (143ms)
+      ✔ Should purchase a product which has beneficiaries & affiliate with token through proxy (146ms) ✔ Should purchase a product with native token as price through proxy (68ms) ✔ Should purchase two products (136ms)

+  26 passing (6s)
 ```
 ## Deploy
 To deploy the contract to a network, follow these steps: